sofienesafta/mongodb-kafka/README.md

 Examine the topics, connectors installed, consumers in the Kafka control center [http://localhost:9021/](http://localhost:9021/)

-To examine your MnogoSinkConnector go to the ```Connect``` button on the left.
-It shows the status of your connector.
-If it is running then the the transfer of messages to mongodb database has succefully done.
+To examine your MnogoSinkConnector go to the ```Connect``` button on the left, then on ```connect-default```.
+It shows the status of your connectors.
+If it is running then the transfer of messages to mongodb database has been succefully done.
 <img src="images/state_connector.png">

 You can click also on the name of the connector (```mongo```), then click on ```Settings``` to make changes on your Connector settings